How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 Heads up

-• Initial setup curve (scenes, audio routing) is real
+• The initial setup curve (scenes, audio routing) is real — most people need an afternoon

 • To capture system audio on macOS you still need BlackHole or similar